 The Full-Time program (MBA, MMM, MBAi, JDMBA, MDMBA) is designed to be a rigorous, residential program in which students' primary focus is their MBA coursework.
-Thus, Full-Time students are discouraged from pursuing outside employment while classes are in session.
-Further, work and internship-related conflicts are not excuses for absences or requests for extensions.
-Students should obtain the advice of the Career Management Center, Academic Experience and Kellogg International Student Services for CPT/OPT implications prior to committing to nonacademic pursuits.
+Thus.
+Full-Time students are discouraged from pursuing outside employment while classes are in session.
+Further, work and internshiprelated conflicts are not excuses for absences or requests for extensions.
+Students should get the advice of the Career Management Center, Academic Experience and Kellogg International Student Services for CPT/OPT implications before committing to nonacademic pursuits.